joshuacox/soxmerge/README.md

 # soxmerge
-Merge two audio files using Sox and put them output in /tmp/out.mp3
+Merge two audio files using Sox and put the output in /tmp/out.mp3

 ### usage
 copy two mp3 files into the base dir of the repo, name them file1.mp3 and file2.mp3 then run